sujato/cullavagga/dpcv-project.md

 - **The manuscript be named the “Dutiya-Parakkamabāhu Cullavagga”, with the acronym DP-CV, or `dpcv` for programming contexts.**

 <small>Note that, while the Sanskritic form *parākramabāhu* has become standard, in the Pali chronicles it appears as *parakkamabāhu* (or *parakkamabbāhu*).
-However, in texts such as the [Dīpamavamsa II](http://gretil.sub.uni-goettingen.de/gretil/2_pali/3_chron/dipav_2u.htm) and the [Mahāvaṁsa](http://gretil.sub.uni-goettingen.de/gretil/2_pali/3_chron/mahava_u.htm) the form *parakkamabhuja* is more common. *Bāhu* and *bhuja* are synonyms, both meaning “arm”.
+However, in texts such as the [Dīpavaṁsa II](http://gretil.sub.uni-goettingen.de/gretil/2_pali/3_chron/dipav_2u.htm) and the [Mahāvaṁsa](http://gretil.sub.uni-goettingen.de/gretil/2_pali/3_chron/mahava_u.htm) the form *parakkamabhuja* is more common. *Bāhu* and *bhuja* are synonyms, both meaning “arm”.
 In the Mahāvaṁsa, for example, *parakkamabāhu* appears once only, while *parakkamabhuja* occurs 56 times.
 Until it is edited, of course, we cannot say what form is used in the manuscript itself.
 The Sanskritic drift of the king’s name is, aptly enough, an example of the kind of problem that we wish to address through studying this manuscript.</small>

 ### Naming the chapters